-The entitlement jurisdictions of Antioch, Concord, Pittsburg, Richmond, Walnut Creek and the Urban County (all other cities and the unincorporated areas) constitute the Contra Costa Consortium (Consortium) and cover the entire county for all Consolidated Plan and Analysis of Impediments planning purposes.
+The entitlement jurisdictions of Antioch, Concord, Pittsburg, Walnut Creek and the Urban County (all other cities and the unincorporated areas) constitute the Contra Costa Consortium (Consortium) and cover the entire county for all Consolidated Plan and Analysis of Impediments planning purposes.
 The Consortium serves two purposes, a legal purpose for the allocation and management of HOME funds, and a collaborative purpose for the coordination of CDBG processes.
+The City of Richmond manages its own HOME fund allocation from HUD.